 (2) A term defined in the General Regulations has the same meaning when used in these regulations.

 Oil heat system technician trade is compulsory certified trade

 3 The oil heat system technician trade is specified as a compulsory certified trade.

-Person other than an oil heat system technician performing work in the trade
+Person other than oil heat system technician performing work in trade

-4 For the purposes of clause 22(2)(e) of the Act, which allows a person who holds a certificate recognized by the Director to practice a compulsory certified trade, a person who does not hold a certificate of qualification in the oil heat system technician trade may perform oil heat system technician work if theperson holds a certificate of qualification in another trade, and the work to be performed comes within the scope of that other trade.
+4 A person who does not hold a certificate of qualification in the oil heat system technician trade may perform work included in the definition of the oil heat system technician trade if the person holds a certificate of qualification in another designated trade and the work to be performed comes within the scope of that other designated trade.

 5 For the purposes of subsection 38(2) of the General Regulations, a joint application for an exemption from the application of subsections 22(2) and (3) of the Act is permitted for the oil heat system technician trade.